People's Agenda: Old Age Pension (เบี้ยกตัญญู)

 On April 9, 2009, the government initiated the old-age pension fund for old-age citizens who do not have a retirement program.
 Senior citizens at the age of 60 years and above who do not have any retirement benefits are eligible to receive 500 baht monthly.

 The policy is to increase senior citizen's contribution to society, right to dignity, and security.
-The aim is to reduce poverty of old-age citizens that is the double that of the population as a whole.
+The aim is to reduce poverty of old-age citizens that is double that of the population as a whole.
 Social Pension Fund is considered an effective way to reduce poverty of senior citizens while at the same time making a contribution to stimulate the economy.
 As of 2009, over 5.8 Million senior citizens are registered and received the old-age pension fund nationwide.

 Farmer’s Income Guarantee (ประกันรายได้เกษตรกร)

-The program aims to guarantee the income of Farmers.
+The program aims to guarantee the income of farmers.
 In the past, the government would buy rice crops directly from farmers at a price a lot higher than the market price and sell it at a lower price, creating compounding loss.
 The program has been revised and strategically changed.
 Instead of buying the crops, the government would agree with the farmers over a certain standard price.
 If the market price is lower than the agreed price, the government would subsidize the difference.

 Despite the critics about being a populist, the program is mainly beneficial to the poor and does not interfere with the market price which lets the economy run by itself and does not destroy the market mechanism.

-The program now covers 3 different kinds of crops which are rice, tapioca and maize, and in the future, sugarcane and some fruits.
+The program now covers 3 different kinds of crops, which are rice, tapioca and maize, and in the future, sugarcane and some fruits.

 The program is expected to lower government expense to 30 billion baht when compared to the previous scheme that used up 70 billion baht of the government's budget.
 In addition, 3 million households would benefit from the new scheme, while the previous program impacted about 1 million households.

 2,000 Baht Check officially known as “Help-the-Nation” Check (เช็คช่วยชาติ)

 The aim is to boost the purchasing power of low-income earners and encourage spendings.
 The checks are distributed to people with a monthly salary lower than 15,000 baht during March 26 to April 8, 2009.
-10.5 Million Government's 2,000 baht check was issued and distributed to over 10 million low-income earners throughout the country who has registered with the Social Security Fund.
+10.5 Million government 2,000 baht checks were issued and distributed to over 10 million low-income earners throughout the country who had registered with the Social Security Fund.

 The outcome of the policy is expected to boost the GDP by 0.2% and create 80,000 jobs.

 According to statistics, people who received the government check spend it on their daily expenses such as buying food, rent, and home appliances.

-In addition, The Government has asked for help from Public sector to encourage spending by providing 10 to 20 percent discounts for consumers with the check.
+In addition, The Government has asked for help from the public sector to encourage spending by providing 10 to 20 percent discounts for consumers with the check.